No description has been provided for this image

 In this lecture:

-• Discuss the basic structure of the trasnformer model
+• Continuing discussing the basic structure of the transformer model

 • Talk about attention and how it works